by John Brown,

 BMX

-In the early 1970’s kids began racing their bicycles on the dirt tracks of southern California.
-This racing led to the national explosion of the BMX bike.
-Over the last few years the “Bikelife” movement has given BMX a renewed interest around the world and ushered many different frame and wheel sizes into the category of BMX.
-These bikes all share the similarities of one rear brake, single speed, high bars, and low saddle even though the wheel sizes are different.
+In the early 1970’s, kids began racing their bicycles on Southern California’s dirt tracks.
+This racing led to a national explosion in BMX bikes.
+Over the last few years, the “Bikelife” movement has sparked renewed interest in BMX worldwide and ushered in a range of frame and wheel sizes into the category.
+These bikes all share the same features: one rear brake, single speed, high bars, and a low saddle, even though the wheel sizes differ.

 MTB